MelvinOmega/se-assignment-2-introduction-to-software-engineering-MelvinOmega/README.md

 Agile vs. Waterfall Models:

 Compare and contrast the Agile and Waterfall models of software development.
+- In processing, waterfall is Linear while agile is iterative -In waterfall model, the risks are discovered late while in agile model, the risks are identified early
+- waterfall doesnt really emphasise on team collaboration unlike Agile model which emphasise on team collaboration

 What are the key differences, and in what scenarios might each be preferred?

+DIFFERENCES
+- Waterfall is less adaptive to changes while agile is flexible and adapts to changes
+- Waterfall limits customer involvement while agile requires a continous customer feedback and collaboration
+- Testing in waterfall is done after implementation while in agile, there is a continous testing

+SCENARIOS
+- Waterfall can be prefered when creating an tool for a company with a stable business since the project is less prone to changes
+- Waterfall can be prefered when creating a system that requires each phase to be completed first before going to the next phase
+-Agile can be used to develop mobile apps where the user prefrerences can change from time to time
+-

 Requirements Engineering:

 What is requirements engineering?
+- This is a phase in software development that involves identification, documentation, and management of the requirements for a system

 Describe the process and its importance in the software development lifecycle.

+- Requirement gathering- gathering information from stakeholders to get their needs using surveys or conducting interviews
+- Requirement analysis- this is analysing the gathered requirements and categorizing them into functional and non functional.
+- Requirement specification- This is documenting the analyzed requitements into a detailed manner
+- Requirement validation- checking whether the requirements that are documented meet the needs of the stakeholder
+- Requirements management- This is managing the changes throughout the project

+Importance
+- There is a clear understanding of the stakeholder needs
+- There is a better communication among developers and stakeholders
+- A higher quality software is produced due to a well defined requirements
+- There is reduced development costs since issues are identified early and addressed

 Software Design Principles:

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?